 The Barra zone will be home to Barra Olympic Park, the largest concentration of Games venues, plus the Riocentro exhibition centre that has four pavilions, the new Olympic Golf Course and the Pontal venue.
 In all, the 15 competition venues in Barra will stage 23 Olympic sport disciplines and 13 Paralympic sport disciplines (see details in the map above).
 The zone will also be home to the Olympic and Paralympic Village, Athletes' Park and International Broadcasting Centre-Main Press Centre complex.

-Barra will benefit significantly from the Games with the construction of new competition and training venues, improvements in transport infrastructure and the building of new shopping, residential and entertainment centres.
-In addition, rehabilitation programmes will be implemented in the parks and the river networks.
-These programmes are government priorities for the zone.
+Barra will benefit significantly from the Games with the construction of new sports competition and training venues, improvements in transport infrastructure (such as the extension of the city metro service to the neighbourhood, new bus rapid transit lines and road improvements) and new residential, shopping and entertainment areas.
+In addition, rehabilitation programmes will be implemented in the region's parks and the river networks.

 A major post-Games legacy for Brazilian sports will be left in Barra in the form of the Olympic Training Centre (OTC), which will comprise 40,000m2 of space dedicated to training and hosting high-performance athletes.